 Explore the spontaneous style of Chinese brush painting through hands-on step-by-step instruction in this workshop for beginning and advanced students alike.

-What you will learn.
+What you can learn.

-- Receive detailed instructions on appropriate use of rice paper, brushes, colors, and ink
+- Use of rice paper, brushes, colors and ink

 About this course:In China, a flower is never merely a flower nor scenery merely a place; each has its legends, romantic stories, and symbolic spirituality.
-In this course, students explore the spontaneous style of Chinese brush painting through hands-on step-by-step instruction.
+In this course, students explore the spontaneous style of Chinese brush painting through hands-on, step-by-step instruction.
 The course follows the Hsieh-I (Depicting-Idea) style developed by the traditional painters of the 11th century and specifically focuses on the Po-mo (Throw-ink) method: In order for a painting to show the vitality of nature, it must be executed in a lively way; hence, the movement of the brush is completed in a simple, dynamic, and powerful manner, as if the artist is throwing color and ink on the rice paper.
 Subjects include floral, landscape, and animals.
 Specific subjects covered vary each quarter.
 Topics include detailed instructions on appropriate use of rice paper, brushes, colors, and ink.
 For beginning to advanced students.

 Estimated cost for supplies, excluding accessories, is $125; materials list sent via e-mail prior to first class.